justinabrahms/pisces/README.md

 augmenting the internal `werkzeug.Response` object.
 Any keys that are matched are popped off of the returned dict before sending it back to the client as JSON data.

+## How to Install

+Installation should be no different than any other Python package.
+Merely install the package through pip with the command `pip install pisces`.

+## How to make changes

+To make changes, submit a pull request to me.
+Your change should include tests, updated (or new) documentation relevant to the code changed.
+You can run tests before submitting your code with the command `python setup.py test` from the root of the checkout.

+## Roadmap
+There are many things to be done, but this is a rough list.
+Your help would be greatly welcomed!

+- Abstraction over serialization of requests.
+We're currently assuming `json.dumps` will handle all serialization needs.
+We should support serializing dates as well as to other formats.
+- Improvements to the routing scheme to support nesting of routers and better escaping.
+I'd be open to pulling in a dependency for this.
+- Examples & Tutorials targeting common use cases.
+- A look into the thread safety of the current class structure.
+We currently have long-lived classes which will likely prove problematic if state is added to them.

+## Changelog
+- `v0.2`
+  - Only python 2.7+ is supported.
+  - BUG: Throwing attirbute error on non-existing route matching.
+- `v0.1`: Initial release

+## Glossary

+TBD.
+If you have suggestions for what should go in here, please let me know.

+## Where to get help
+If you have any questions about pisces, please don't hesitate to email me using the email address on my GitHub profile.